 Held by ECPAT-USA, the Freedom Awards bring together a highly selective group of 200 luminaries in the corporate, philanthropic, government, and media communities in support of ECPAT-USA’s vital work to ensure no child is bought or sold.
 The highlight of the evening is the recognition of the world’s most remarkable individuals for their contributions in ending child trafficking.

 Retiring Executive Director of ECPAT-USA

-In the early 1990s, Smolenski was working in the field of children’s rights child rights when she was invited to attend a presentation about the sexual exploitation of kids in Asian.
-Activists there had identified large numbers of children being bought and sold for sex in Asian - often by individuals from other countries.
+In the early 1990s, Smolenski was working in the field of child rights when she was invited to attend a presentation about the sexual exploitation of kids in Asia.
+Activists there had identified large numbers of children being bought and sold for sex in Asia - often by individuals from other countries.
 The presentation was targeted specifically at those countries from which the demand for the sex trade was originating, and it was there that Smolenski first saw how children were being marketed for exploitation.
 She left the presentation knowing that she had to do something.